Hans Kundt

-Hans Kundt (28 February 1869, Neustrelitz, Mecklenburg-Strelitz – 30 August 1939, Lugano, Switzerland) was a German military officer from a family of military officers.
+Hans Anton Wilhelm Friedrich Kundt (28 February 1869 – 30 August 1939) was a German military officer.
 He was the primary military figure of Bolivia during the two decades preceding the Chaco War.

 Beginnings and World War I

-Kundt was born in 1869 in Mecklenburg-Strelitz, Germany, and was commissioned in 1888 (1889 Fähnrich).
-In 1902 he served as captain of the Generalstab (General Headquarters) and later commanded a regiment on the Russian Front.
+Kundt was born in 1869 in the Grand Duchy of Mecklenburg-Strelitz, in a family of military officers.
+He was commissioned in 1888, receiving the rank of Fähnrich in 1889.
+In 1902 he served as captain of the Generalstab (General Headquarters) in Berlin and later commanded a regiment on the Russian Front.
 Kundt arrived in Bolivia in 1908, as head of a German military training mission.
 He enjoyed an excellent relationship with the Bolivians and acquired a reputation as a competent peacetime administrator and troop trainer.
 In 1911, he began the reorganisation of the Bolivian Army, following the pattern of the Prussian Army.